House of Austria-Este: The Duchy

-After Unification and current status
+Austro-Hungarian Empire

-Francis V, who was very attached to his Este ancestry, decided to try to preserve it and left most of his huge estate to his young cousin Archduke Franz Ferdinand of Austria, with certain conditions, including that the heir and future heirs use the style of Austria Este and learn Italian, and that the House of Austria-Este never be reabsorbed into the mother House of Austria, passing if necessary to a new cadet branch of the latter.
-Since Franz Ferdinand was the heir apparent of Archduke Charles Louis, younger brother to then Emperor Francis Joseph, such testamentary provisions turned Austria-Este into a sort of "secundogeniture" title within the Austrian imperial family.
+When Francis died in Vienna on 20 November 1875, his family became extinct in the male line.
+His heir presumptive would have been his niece, Archduchess Maria Theresa, the future Queen of Bavaria; but, due to the Salic Law then in force among the Habsburgs, the succession was carried out by will, in favour of a male relative in the Austrian Imperial Family.
+Attached to his Este ancestry, Francis V decided to try to preserve it and left most of his huge estate to his young cousin Archduke Franz Ferdinand of Austria, with certain conditions, including that the heir and future heirs use the style of Austria Este and learn Italian, and that the House of Austria-Este never be reabsorbed into the mother House of Austria, passing if necessary to a new cadet branch of the latter.
+Since Franz Ferdinand was the heir apparent of Archduke Karl Ludwig, younger brother to then Emperor Franz Joseph, such testamentary provisions turned Austria-Este into a sort of "secundogeniture" title within the Austrian imperial family.
 In the event that Franz Ferdinand and the House of Habsburg-Lorraine refused his terms, Francis stipulated that his entire inheritance would revert to his closest male relatives, his nephews of Bourbon-Spain, Carlos Maria and Alfonso Carlos, sons of his sister Maria Beatrix, who had been raised in the Modena court during their childhood.